 Image by Shameer PK, on Pixabay

-I am in my early fifties now and have plenty of financial regrets, I have worked long and hard all my life from when I was 15 years old.
-Financial freedom evades me, as I mostly only have debt to show for it, not just because I made some poor decisions around debt, but I didn’t form good financial habits earlier in my life, if I had, I would certainly have a better quality of life now with a lot less stress.
+I am in my early fifties now and have plenty of financial regrets.
+I have worked long and hard all my life from when I was 15 years old.
+Financial freedom evades me, as I mostly only have debt to show for my hard work.
+This is not just because I made some poor decisions around debt.
+But, I didn’t form good financial habits earlier in my life.
+If I had, I would certainly have a better quality of life now, with a lot less stress.
 I wish I would have heard about financial freedom when I was younger and have had the self-belief that I could achieve it.

-Even most governments around the world are up to their necks in debt, is it any wonder we think it is normal.
+Most governments around the world are up to their necks in debt, is it any wonder we think it is normal.
 It is financial freedom that should be the norm.
-It’s not just about steering clear of debt, but having good financial habits will put you on a good financial footing so that you can do the things you want in life.
+It’s not just about steering clear of debt, having good financial habits will put you on a good financial footing, giving you the freedom to the things you want in life.

 These are my financial regrets that I hope encourage you to start putting good financial habits in place, sooner rather than later, it’s never too late to change!